 - Student helpers will be available in the College car park and around Third Court to welcome you and show you where to go.

-- The Hub will be open from 9.00 a.m. and will provide refreshments on arrival.
+- The Welcome Hub will be open from 9.00 a.m. to 1.00 p.m.

 - You are also encouraged to have two doses of the MMR (mumps, measles and rubella) vaccine.

-- Your Bursary will be paid in three equal instalments directly into your bank account during the fourth week of each Term once it is approved.
+- Your bursary will be paid in three equal instalments directly into your bank account during the fourth week of each term once it is approved.

 - Your Cambridge email account and computing access will be made available to you before you arrive in Cambridge.

 - You will be given a unique Cambridge user name, known as a CRSid, which is always a combination of letters and numbers, e.g. abc12.
-You need this to log on to Raven, the University's authentification service, which gives access to many online resources.
+You need this to log on to Raven, the University's authentication service, which gives access to many online resources.

 - Your CRSid is then combined with '@cam.ac.uk' to make up your email address, e.g. firstname.lastname@example.org.